 That natural system gets interrupted when we till or dig up the soil.
 Worms get killed, and the bare soil is being eroded by wind, rain, and frost.

+Even though there is nothing inherently wrong with tilling as long as you use it correctly and not misuse it, if you want to ruin your garden soil health, till it twice a year.
 Some argue that tilling should always be avoided.
 In most cases, it can and should be avoided.
-However, sometimes, we are dealing with the type of soil that is so hard and already dead that digging might actually be a good thing.
+However, sometimes we are dealing with soil so hard and already dead that digging might actually be beneficial.

 You should till the garden when …